 Oksana Augustine May 3 -9 ” During my Sojourn Residence, I painted the auras of dance artists Emmalena Frerikkson and Alyssa Amarshi and of Taiko Artist Anny Lin.
 The process involved a general reading about the energy and the colours that surround these colleagues.
 Afterwards, I danced at Morrow, with heightened awareness of my own aura and the energy that fills the space. “

-Jo Hirabayashi May 13 – 15 I am beyond excited about the opportunity to use this residence to film a segment of a music video for LA based band Media Jeweler as well as workshop some of my own music and video ideas.
-I have spent time in maybe maximum 3 spaces for the last year due to the pandemic, so the opportunity to get to work in another space is very inspiring for me.
-As a musician during covid, it’s rare to get the opportunity to work outside of my own practice space and I look forward to a fresh and clean space to help inspire fresh and new ideas.
+Jo Hirabayashi May 13 – 15 ” During my Sojourn Residence, I filmed a segment of a music video for LA based band Media Jeweler and also workshopped some of my own music and video ideas.
+I have spent time in maybe maximum 3 spaces for since the onset of the pandemic, so the opportunity twork in another space was very inspiring for me.
+As a musician during covid, it’s rare to get the opportunity to work outside of my own practice space and this residence inspired fresh and new ideas. “

-Sarah Wong August 2 -8 During my Sojourn residency, I will be nurturing a new collaboration with my older brother, Miles Wong and his partner, Elysse Cloma, who are musicians and DJs.
-We will research the combination of music and dance within improvisation scores that explore our artistic identities as members of the Asian diaspora.
-I am curious to explore how working together in an artistic context might morph our family dynamics as it opens space for us to find new ways to communicate, find agency, and express vulnerability.
+Sarah Wong August 2 -8 “During my Sojourn residency, I nurtured a new collaboration with my older brother, Miles Wong and his partner, Elysse Cloma, who are musicians and DJs.
+We researched the combination of music and dance within improvisation scores that explored our artistic identities as members of the Asian diaspora.
+I was curious to explore working together in an artistic context might morph our family dynamics and opens space for us to find new ways to communicate, find agency, and express vulnerability.
 We worked also with Joyce Rosario who faciliated Critical Response Process and this was a wonderful experience!”